zenonine/navi/navi/README.md

 First of all, thank you a lot to visit Navi project!

-* Everyone is welcome
+Everyone is welcome to

-  * to file issues on GitHub
+* file issues on GitHub
-  * to help people asking for help
+* help people asking for help
 * click the GitHub star/watch button
 * click the [Pub.dev](https://pub.dev/packages/navi) like button
-  * to contribute code via pull requests
+* contribute code via pull requests

 The more people interested in the project, the more motivation I will have to speed up the development.